gyuyuu/3040-A2-resume/index.md

  * Using an android studio, developed and tested an application that provides personal virtual closet service.
 It was a team project from COMP-3350-Software Engineering 1.

  **Coffee data analysis (Fall 2021)**
- * Set an analysis question and do visualization and data analyzing using R programming.
+ * Set an analysis question and do a visualization and data analyzing using R programming.
 It was a team project from DATA-2010-Tools and Techniques for Data Science.

 ## **Experience**
  **Forwader-Woo Young, South Korea(Summer 2020)**